KRNB: History

 After KRBV changed formats, KRNB was the sole Urban AC for two years.
 However, due to its transmitter location, it was easier to pick up in the northern and western portions of the Metroplex, but harder to pick up in the Southern and Eastern portions, especially in the southern half of Dallas and downtown Dallas.
 In 2002, KSOC changed formats from Jammin' Oldies to Urban AC; as a result, KRNB modified its format to R&B Oldies by playing only R&B music from the 1970s to the 1980s, and changed its branding from 105.7 KRNB to Old School 105.7.
 The modification did not last long; KRNB reverted to Urban AC in 2005, changed the name back to 105.7 KR&B ("&" in place of "N") and became the home of The Steve Harvey Morning Show through Premiere Radio Networks, a division of Clear Channel.
 (Before that, Harvey used to have a morning show on KBFB by syndicate of sister station KKBT in Los Angeles).
 In 2010, KRNB rebranded to "Smooth R&B 105.7" while keeping its current format.
 Harvey's morning show was dropped in September 2018 in favor for a local morning show called "The Morning Rush" hosted by comedian Rudy Rush and reality TV personality and model Claudia Jordan.
+However, in November 2019, "The Morning Rush" was canceled, and The Steve Harvey Morning Show returned.
 Like many Urban AC stations across the country, KRNB has a nighttime Quiet Storm show.

 KRNB's current on-air personalities include Rudy Rush, Claudia Jordan, Sean Andre, Keith Solis, Lynne Haze and Janet G.

 Since 2002, it has competed with KSOC (for a time branded as "K-Soul" from 2002 to 2011 and again in 2014; and as "Old School 94.5" from 2011 to 2014) with an Urban AC format.
 However, as of November 15, 2014, KSOC flipped to classic hip hop, leaving KRNB as the sole Urban AC station in the Metroplex until September 11, 2017, when KSOC (now KZMJ) returned to Urban AC as "Majic 94.5".

 Former KRNB

 The original KRNB-FM was a tribal run student radio station in Neah Bay, Washington.
 Starting in 1976 the station provided news, weather and information for the Makah Indian Tribe.
 Located on the high school campus it was billed as "The Native American Voice of the Pacific Northwest" and operated at 10 watts with an international reach extreme southern Vancouver Island in Canada just across the Strait of Juan de Fuca.
 The station broadcast a wide range of formats including easy listening, contemporary 70s pop and at night album oriented rock.
-In 1982 the KRNB call letters surfaced in Memphis TN as "MAGIC 101" an R&B station now KJMS.
+In 1982, the KRNB call letters surfaced in Memphis, Tennessee as "Magic 101" an R&B station, now KJMS.